 These values are a significant part of the good ethical reasoner’s arsenal because they amount to a commitment to apply the reasoning skills noted above.
 Being able to recognize fallacies and inconsistencies will be of no value to the person reasoning about ethical matters if she is not prepared to follow those skills where they lead.

 And good ethical reasoners must be well informed about the relevant facts of the cases they consider.
 They must have enough knowledge of the subject area and the case at hand to appreciate the demands and problems that are either peculiar to or commonly encountered in that area.

 In sum, good ethical reasoners are people who are skilled at a certain form of reasoning, who have at their fingertips a body of relevant knowledge, and who are committed to using their skills and knowledge.

 Note that there is nothing in this characterisation to suggest that the good ethical reasoner has unique access to the moral truth.
 Plato argued that philosophers should rule because they had ‘‘the capacity to grasp the eternal and immutable . . . to which they can turn, as a painter turns to his model, before laying down rules in this world about what is admirable or right or good”, but no one has thought so since!

 The good ethical reasoner sketched above is a more mundane character.
 Recognising the way in which moral positions depend upon reasoned support, she is skilled in constructing and assessing such support.
-Her skill and contribution do not depend upon her grasp of anything like ‘eternal and immutable moral truths.’
-Rather, it is grounded in more accessible standards of reason and argumentation, standards of the sort one might learn in a course on logical and critical thinking.
+Her skill and contribution does not depend upon her grasp of anything like ‘eternal and immutable moral truths.’
+Rather, it is grounded in more accessible standards of reason and argumentation, standards of the sort one might learn in a course on logic and critical thinking.

 © Tim Dare, University of Auckland